defunkt/jquery-pjax/README.md

 ### standalone

-Since theres only one file, you can also download it directly into your apps public directory.
+Since theres only one file, you can just download it directly into your apps public directory.
 Just be sure to have jQuery loaded first.

 ```
 curl -O https://raw.github.com/defunkt/jquery-pjax/master/jquery.pjax.js